dagorret/netevolution/README.md

 - opens the Desktop window
 - loads the active account from SQLite
+- loads the password from the configured secret store
 - resolves known IMAP folders
 - shows local data first
 - runs sync and body download in the background